zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 The catch?
 It doesn't have any way to print per-pipeline compile timings during a replay, nor does it have a way to sort pipeline hashes based on compile times.

 Either I was going to have to write some C++ to add this functionality to Fossilize, or I was going to have to get creative.
-Thus I found myself writing out this construct:
+With my Chromium PTSD in mind, I found myself writing out this construct:

 ```bash
 for x in $(fossilize-list --tag 6 dota2.foz); do